Ibexian/EastMeetsKitchen/_posts/2015-09-17-chinese-egg-tart-shells.md

     <img src="/images/157-8.jpg">
 </figure>

-I didn't mention this in the video, but these are shells are freezeable as well.
+I didn't mention this in the video, but these shells are freezeable as well.
 Since it does take a fair amount of time to make, you can stockpile these and take out five or six shells for every custard recipe you make.

 <figure>
     <img src="/images/157-6.JPG">